kevinrue/bioconductor-website-next/posts/how-to-add-a-search-bar.md

 };
 ```

-Finally, update the `<TextField>` as follows to call invoke the function above whenever the component changes, and to update the value of the component with the user input.
+Finally, update the `<TextField>` tag as follows, to invoke the function above whenever the component changes, and to update the value of the component with the current user input.

 ```jsx
 <TextField